sloom9/ClasseraBruteforce/README.md

 * python3 main.py

 # Note
-this script shouldn't be used for harmless reasons rather just for fun testing
+this script shouldn't be used for harming reasons rather just for fun testing